openneuropet/outreach/README.md

 ## Talks about data sharing

+We presented the status of "PET data sharing and BIDS" at the [OpenKMI Workshop at IEEE Medical Imaging Conference 2023](https://www.openkmi.org/workshop/openkmi_mic2023).
-We discussed data sharing issues in EU and how OpenNeuroPET implements data sharing ([The case of opening brain images to advance cognitive and clinical neuroscience](https://doi.org/10.6084/m9.figshare.16652761.v1)) during then [European Network of Research Integrity Offices](http://www.enrio.eu/) 2021 conference.
+We discussed data sharing issues in EU and how OpenNeuroPET implements data sharing ([The case of opening brain images to advance cognitive and clinical neuroscience](https://doi.org/10.6084/m9.figshare.16652761.v1)) during the [European Network of Research Integrity Offices](http://www.enrio.eu/) 2021 conference.
 A related discussion in the context of clinical data was also presented at the [European Society for Magnetic Resonance in Medicine and Biology](https://www.esmrmb.org/congress/esmrmb-2021/) 2021 annual meeting ([Data sharing standard for brain tumour imaging in the era of GDPR](https://doi.org/10.6084/m9.figshare.16676521.v1)).

 ## Talks about PET data processing